Manchester United's hunger is back, says Evra

-On eve of crucial clash with Spurs, defender says winning mentality has returned
+On the eve of a crucial clash with Tottenham Hotspur, Reds' defender says the team's winning mentality has returned back

 Patrice Evra believes Manchester United have got their hunger back as the Premier League champions look to make it five league wins in a row against Tottenham on New Year’s Day.

 United moved up to sixth with a narrow 1-0 win over Norwich on Saturday, marking the half-way point of what has been an inconsistent season for the reigning champions, who are still adapting to life under new manager David Moyes.

 They now face Spurs and new boss Tim Sherwood at Old Trafford today as they enter the second half of the campaign eight points adrift of leaders Arsenal and three points behind fourth-placed Everton in the race for Champions League qualification.